autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_planner/docs/behavior_path_planner_manager_design.md

 ![current_route_lanelet](../image/manager/current_route_lanelet.svg)

-The manager needs to know the ego behavior and then generate a root reference path from the lanes tghat Ego should follow.
+The manager needs to know the ego behavior and then generate a root reference path from the lanes that Ego should follow.

 For example, during autonomous driving, even if Ego moves into the next lane in order to avoid a parked vehicle, the target lanes that Ego should follow will **NOT** change because Ego will return to the original lane after the avoidance maneuver.
 Therefore, the manager does **NOT** reset the **current route lanelet**, even if the avoidance maneuver is finished.